On this page

 What You’ll Learn in an Online Sterile Processing Technician Certification Program

 Sterile processing technicians are guardians against infection.
-Doctors, nurses, surgical techs, and other medical professionals play a role, but if the sterile processing tech doesn’t properly or effectively ensure the sterilization of medical tools and instruments, infections have a high probability of occurring.
+Doctors, nurses, surgical techs, and other medical professionals play important roles, but if the sterile processing tech doesn’t properly do their job – ensure the sterilization of medical tools and instruments – then infections have a high probability of occurring.

 While every program is different, sterile processing technician certifications online all ensure students learn the skills necessary to carry out the following: